Kim Wexler: Season 3

-Ernesto tells Kim that Chuck tricked Jimmy into confessing, and secretly recorded the confession on tape.
-Kim counsels Jimmy to wait and see what Chuck intends to do with it, but Jimmy breaks into Chuck's house to confront him, enabling Chuck to have Jimmy arrested.
-Jimmy faces a bar investigation, and Kim and Jimmy's strategy of exposing Chuck's electromagnetic hypersensitivity as a psychosomatic illness discredits his testimony.
-Jimmy is suspended from practicing law for a year, but not disbarred.
-Chuck's paranoid performance as a witness degrades his professional reputation, and HHM loses standing in Albuquerque's legal community.
-While Jimmy tries various ways to generate income so he and Kim can keep their shared office, Kim takes on a second client.
+Ernesto tells Kim that Chuck tricked Jimmy into confessing, and secretly recorded it.
+Kim counsels Jimmy to wait and see what Chuck intends to do, but Jimmy breaks into Chuck's house to confront him and destroy the recording, enabling Chuck to have Jimmy arrested.
+Jimmy faces a bar investigation, and Kim and Jimmy's strategy of exposing Chuck's electromagnetic hypersensitivity as psychosomatic discredits his testimony.
+Jimmy is suspended for a year, but not disbarred.
+Chuck's paranoid testimony degrades his professional reputation, and HHM loses standing in Albuquerque's legal community.
+While Jimmy tries to generate income so he and Kim can keep their shared office, Kim takes on a second client.
 Rushing to a meeting after little sleep, she crashes her car and breaks her arm.
-To save money, Kim and Jimmy break the lease on their office and Kim practices from home, while Jimmy helps her with day-to-day activities because her arm is in a cast during her recovery.
+To save money, Kim and Jimmy break their office lease and Kim practices from home, while Jimmy helps her with day-to-day activities because her arm is in a cast.